In Tablo firmware update 2.2.20 we decoupled the settings for Recording Quality and Live TV Quality.

-Previously your Tablo OTA DVR’s Recording Quality setting affected BOTH live TV streaming and recordings.
+Previously your network-connected Tablo OTA DVR’s Recording Quality setting affected BOTH live TV streaming and recordings.
 Now you can choose a different setting for Live TV feeds than you choose for recordings.

 Keep reading for details…